Drum Castle Scotland

 Drum Castle Ghosts

-It was just the type of day you might expect to hear the haunting laughter echoing through the halls or footsteps in the castle’s corridors — unearthly beings trying to tell their stories.
-Several tales tell of a vision of a little boy running in the castle grounds, laughing and playing.
+Several tales tell of a vision of a little boy running on the castle grounds, laughing and playing.
 Those who believe in the paranormal, suggest it is the 6-year-old son of the 20th Laird of Drum Castle, Alexander Irvine, who died in 1865.

-Drum Castle — Home to the Irvine Clan
+Drum Castle Scotland — Home to the Irvine Clan

 What is the ‘National Trust for Scotland’?